Tag: archaeology

 Teaching an Old Droid New Tricks: Why I’m Building an R2-D2 inspired ‘droid

-Or: How a Fun Weekend Project Revealed Everything Wrong With Modern Technology Part 1 of a series on astromech droids, universal design, and the technologies we’ve lost and/or failed to develop.
-I’m sitting in my workshop come sitting room with an NVIDIA Jetson Nano, a tangle of cables, and an increasingly uncomfortable question: Why doesn’t […]
+Or: How Star Wars Reveals Everything Wrong With Modern Technology Part 1 of a series on astromech droids, universal design, and the technologies we’ve lost and/or failed to develop.
+I’m sitting in my workshop come sitting room with an NVIDIA Jetson Nano, (Update: now im using a Raspberry Pi) a tangle of cables, and an…

 -